wavefrontHQ/docs/pages/doc/wavefront_searching.md

 ## Other Actions

-The Wavefront UI supports several universal patterns for performing other types of actions on Wavefront entities beyond searching:
+The Wavefront UI supports tagging and other actions.

--   **Tagging** - After selecting entities, click the tag buttons to create, add, and remove tags.
+-   **Tagging** - Make a selection and click the tag buttons to create, add, and remove tags.
--   **Actions** - Perform actions (clone, delete, edit, rename, etc.) on individual entities by clicking the three dots to the far left of the entity.
-Actions are different for different entities but might include Clone, Delete, or Test (for alerts).
+-   **Actions** - Perform actions (clone, delete, edit, rename, etc.) on an individual object (e.g. an alert) by clicking the three dots to the far left of the object, for example, to the left of an alert.
+Actions are different for different objects but might include Clone, Delete, or Test (for alerts).
 Here's an example for the Actions menu for dashboards:

     ![dashboard clone](/images/dashboard_clone.png)

--   **Trash** - View deleted entities by clicking the trash toggle.
+-   **Trash** - Click the trash toggle to view deleted objects.